Gkcloud5/Better-future/04-Cloud and Devops Learning/02-Devops Nature/05- 4 Phases of Devops.md

 	* Here, Each team selected its own tools.
 	* This approach caused problems when teams attempted to work together because they were not familiar with the tools of other teams

+* ##### 2.
+Best in class DevOps:
+	* Here, organizations standardized on the same set of tools, with one preferred tool for each stage of the DevOps lifecycle.
+	* Here problem is when having software changes through the tools for each stage

+* ##### 3.
+Do-it-yourself DevOps:
+	* It over comes above problem.
+	* Organization adopted DIY DevOps